TastyWavez/xm-labs-salesforce_User_Sync/README.md

 # Salesforce Data Sync
+* Version 1.0 of Salesforce Customer Data Sync
+* Written by B. Walton 5.4.2018

 This Salesforce Data Sync Add-on is designed to sync Salesforce CONTACTS with xMatters using a custom APEX trigger on the contact record (xmattersSyncContactTrigger.apxt).